jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

-In a computer game, all of a civilization is the player's responsibility.
+In a computer game, all of civilization is the player's responsibility.
+The player must think of the greater good, save up money, and make good plans for the future's inevitable challengers.
 That's why the player god controls all the levers of power.
 She decides what science to research or where to build new homes.

-In reality, we change society when we buy clothes, do car maintenance, and build a house.
+In reality, we change society when we have personal savings, maintain our cars well, and build a new energy efficient house.
 Funny to think about, but our everyday choices determine what happens in our entire civilization.

 You can see the power of a single person in this pandemic.
 Will enough of us decide to wash our hands and self-isolate to "slow the curve"?

 It's an open question.
 Because we often don't think of ourselves as being "player gods."
-Regular people easily forget how important their actions really are.
+It's easy for regular people to  forget how important their actions really are.
 But that's the big picture.
 It's all our individual choices that make up the player god in our real-life game of civilization.

 The more individuals realize the big picture and act like their actions matter, the happier their society.
 And the job of inspiring individuals to believe in the big picture is the work of philosophy.

 It's a philosophy that makes people form communities.
-Nationalism did it for Revolutionary France, and Communism did for the Soviet Union.
+Nationalism did it for Revolutionary France, as Communism formed the Soviet Union.

 Think of the American Founding Fathers.
 They didn't merely force 13 colonies to come together and make a new country.
 It was the philosophy written in many pamphlets, books, newspapers, the Declaration of Independence, and especially the US Consitution that made strangers realize the big picture.
-To all prosper, they needed to become Americans who believed in "We the People of the United States...".
+To all prosper, they needed to become Americans who believed in:

+_"We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America."_

 A new philosophy is how America formed a new political community.
 And this "Liberty Bell" player god has been playing the game of civilization ever since.
+Eventually, the rest of Western Civilization more or less followed America's example.

-So, for those of us inside America, Canada, or any other Western Civilization country, what the heck are good political decisions today?
+So for Americans, Canadians, Brits, Aussies, Kiwis, etc. what the heck are good political decisions today?
 Who should we listen to when trying to figure out which way to steer our player god?
 Every newspaper, politician, and political party says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?

 Today, we're all looking up from Main Street, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 We ask if CNN is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?